adam-blinzler/memegen/readme.md

 memegen is a program to add text to an image set.
-If you have a series of images and then recombine then you have a meme gif.
+If you have a series of images and them recombine then you have a meme gif.
 All movie manipulation is expected to be done seperately in a program like ffmpeg

 # Requirements